Targetx25/Morec/README.md

 Do Star this repo and you guys can ofc contribute to our first open source movie recommender..

 Credits -
-My Teacher and guru - Angela Yu
+My Teacher and guru - Angela Yu<br/>
-Web Development Discord communities - (They motivated me a lot..Thanks Guys) Imdb , rotten tomatoes & animenews for using their links and resources And Ofc myself ig?
-Maybe a little bit.
+Web Development Discord communities - (They motivated me a lot..Thanks Guys)<br/>
+Imdb , rotten tomatoes & animenews for using their links and resources<br/>
+And Ofc myself ig?
+Maybe a little bit.<br/>

 PS